 9. Give a small gift even if the referred person doesn’t get hired

-In order to encourage participation among employees, you can give them small gifts even if the person they referred doesn’t the job.
-This can be anything from a T-shirt, mug, tickets for an event or anything that comes to mind that doesn’t hurt your budget too much – as there can be a large number of referrals.
+To encourage employee participation, you can give them small gifts even if the person they referred doesn’t the job.
+This can be anything from a T-shirt, mug, tickets for an event, or anything that comes to mind that doesn’t hurt your budget too much – as there can be a large number of referrals.

 10. Give days off as a reward